 In 2001, the Sisters opened Mary’s Woods CCRC, a 501(c)(3) nonprofit continuing care retirement community in Lake Oswego.
 Mary’s Woods was developed on the historic and scenic lands owned by SNJM where the Order traditionally provided housing and care for Sisters at its Provincial House.

 In founding Mary’s Woods, SNJM envisioned a senior living community in the Portland area that would provide a continuum of housing, health care, and educational services to both Sisters and laypeople in the community.
-Today, the 40-acre Mary’s Woods community is the fulfillment of that vision, and the magnificently renovated 1910 Provincial House serves as a centerpiece of Mary’s Woods’ vibrant community, with a variety of restaurants, meeting and event spaces, classrooms, a fitness center with pool, and the beautiful Mary’s Woods Chapel.
+Today, the 40-acre Mary’s Woods community is the fulfillment of that vision, and the magnificently renovated 1910 Provincial House serves as a centerpiece of Mary’s Woods’ vibrant community, with a variety of restaurants, meeting and event spaces, classrooms, a fitness center with pool, and the beautiful Chapel of the Holy Names.